-It could take months, or in some cases years, before a divorce is final in SC courts.
-Is it true that you can’t have any romantic relationships while you are waiting for a final divorce order?
+It could take months, or sometimes years, before a divorce is final in SC courts.

-There are plenty of reasons to refrain from dating while you are separated from your spouse, and dating can affect the outcome of your divorce case, but SC law says that you can date once the court has signed a permanent Order of Separate Support and Maintenance or a permanent order approving your settlement agreement.
+There are plenty of reasons to refrain from dating while you are separated from your spouse, and dating can affect the outcome of your divorce case.

 How Dating Affects Divorce and Other Matters